christsven/H.E.A.T/ruleset/list-overview.md

 In many cases, the focus of a unit is more on the equipment than the formation.
 These icons show a singular mortar, machine gun, howitzer, tank or other vehicle.
-The marker itself is round and has the familier icon and modfier placement.
+The marker itself is round and has the familiar icon and modifier placement.

 <p align=center>
 <img src="/ruleset/ressources/unit-marker.excalidraw.png" style="display: block; margin-left: auto; margin-right: auto; width: 40%; height: auto" alt="unit marker">
 </p>

 Some icons also show the type of propulsion below the icon, in the form of wheels or tracks.
-They indicate, whether the equipment piece is towed or more often just a vehicle.
+They indicate whether the equipment piece is towed, or more often that its just a vehicle.

 ## Generic lists